 No processing and service fees as well as no sales tax will be assessed in this situation.
 If the user pays the loss fee but then finds the item within six months of the item’s original due date, the loss fee is refundable.
 Materials from the PBK collection returned in irreparable condition due to careless or malicious treatment will be subject to the same charges as lost or unreturned items from the collection, as described in the preceding paragraph.
 If the damage is deemed to have resulted from the accumulated wear and tear of normal but heavy use, the most recent patron is not to be held accountable for replacement.
 Decisions to determine the appropriate ‘repair and/or replacement fees for lost and damaged library materials will have to be researched by Library staff members.
 In most cases, information will be available within two hours during weekday business hours (i.e., 8:00 a.m. to 5:00 p.m.).
 Items brought in after 5:00 p.m. on weekdays or any time on weekends will not have a decision until the following business day.

 A Word of Caution: You are responsible for all items checked out on your card.
 ASU Faculty/Staff and Retirees are also responsible for all items checked out to their dependents.
 Changes in family status should be reported to the Circulation Desk so that the database files can be kept current.
 Please treat your ASU ID card, or your yellow library card, as you would a credit card.
 If your card is lost or stolen, please report it immediately to the Circulation Desk so that your old card can be voided and you can be issued a new card.
-For more information about the Circulation Department please contact Angela Skaggs via e-mail or by telephone at 325-486-6524.
-For more information about the Media Collection, please contact Antonella Ward via e-mail or by telephone at 325-486-6540.
+For more information about the Circulation Department please contact Margaret Alexander via email or by phone at 325-486-6523.
+For more information about the Media Collection, please contact Antonella Ward via email or by phone at 325-486-6540.